autocet/LudiComputer/README.md

      width="800">
      Logic can work despite having neither energy nor intelligence

-The pin connector, as seen in the previous photo, corresponds to what gamer devices should have, they are cheaper and easier to obtain.
+The pin connector, as seen in the previous photo, corresponds to what the ludic computer must have, they are cheaper and easier to obtain.
 (Diotronic sells it, Barcelona - Spain) The links incorporate sockets where each link connects three sockets and a quarter of male pins for interconnection with the following links.

 <b>Reversible connector</b>